cloudemprise/cfn-ovpn-cli/README.md

 3. Unpatched server-side request forgery vulnerabilities.
 4. Misconfigured-open layer-3 firewalls and network address translations.

-**cfn-ovpn-cli** is particularly concerned with number 4 above as the linux kernel packet filter, i.e. iptables is used extensively throughout this application.
+**cfn-ovpn-cli** is particularly concerned with number 4 above as the Linux kernel packet filter, i.e. iptables is used extensively throughout this application.

-IMDSv2 mitigates for these mentioned shortcomings by requiring, a cleaverly devised, authentication token to be submitted with every service call.
+IMDSv2 mitigates for these mentioned shortcomings by requiring, a cleverly devised, authentication token to be submitted with every service call.
 A simple HTTP PUT request to IMDSv2 with a TTL hop of 1 will retrieve an ephemeral token.

 **cfn-ovpn-cli** disables, by way of its EC2 Auto Scaling Group Launch Template, the use of IMDSv1 and as a added protection, is futher restricted to only root processes accessing the IMDSv2 service through firewall rules.
 As a consequence and aside note, the functionality of the useful utility [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html) is rendered invalid here because it operates without elevated privileges.

 ### Package Management

-Keeping **cfn-ovpn-cli** up-to-date is important because it improves the overall stabiltity of the system by ensuring that critical patches to security holes are applied in a timely manner.
+Keeping **cfn-ovpn-cli** up-to-date is important because it improves the overall stability of the system by ensuring that critical patches to security holes are applied in a timely manner.
 It also ensures that bugs are fixed and outdated features are regularly removed, making the nature of the offered service more beneficial.

 By default, _Amazon Linux 2_ instances launch with the following repositories enabled: